-Age composition of Jews in Germany is very aged.
-In 2015, 277 Jewish births and 1,476 Jewish deaths were recorded by the German Jewish community, a loss of 1,199 Jews.
+German Jews are very aged.
+In 2016, 265 Jewish births and 1,498 Jewish deaths were recorded by the German Jewish community, a loss of 1,233 Jews.
 German Jewry surely enjoys new opportunities for religious, social, and cultural life, but also significantly depends on welfare and elderly services (Schoeps, Jasper, and Vogt 1999).
-While 592 Jews joined a German Jewish community in 2015, 544 Jews withdrew membership.
-Another 201 immigrated from countries other than the republics. versus 142 who emigrated out (Zentralwohlfahrtsstelle der Juden in Deutschland 2015).
-According to Israeli sources, 91 persons arrived from Germany in 2014 and 114 in 2015, All in all, because of these and other population movements, the total organized Jewish community inclusive of orthodox and liberal congregations diminished by 742 persons in 2015.
-Allowing for delays in joining the organized community on the part of new immigrants and the choice by some Jews, including temporary migrants, not to affiliate, we assessed Germany's core Jewish population at 117,000 in 2016-the world's eighth largest Jewish community.
+While 418 Jews joined a German Jewish community in 2015, 567 Jews withdrew membership.
+Another 409 immigrated from countries other than the FSU republics, versus 187 who emigrated out of Germany (Zentralwohlfahrtsstelle der Juden in Deutschland 2016).
+According to Israeli sources, 114 persons arrived from Germany in 2015 and 117 in 2016.
+All in all, because of these and other population movements, the total organized Jewish community inclusive of orthodox and liberal congregations diminished by 1,101 persons in 2016.
+This is not surprising in view of the extremely average age composition with 4.8% under age 12 and 28.4% age 70 and over.
+Allowing for delays in joining the organized community on the part of new immigrants and the choice by some Jews, including temporary migrants, not to affiliate, we assessed Germany's core Jewish population at 116,500 in 2017-the world's eighth largest Jewish community.
 The enlarged Jewish population, inclusive of the non-Jewish relatives of immigrants, is closer to 225,000.